splexpe/FactionsPro/README.md

 /f listofficers - Lists the officers in your faction.

+/f ourfaction - Lists the player names currently in your faction.

+/f listfaction <faction> - Lists the player names currently in other factions.

 ## Admin Commands
 /f addstrto - Adds strength to a faction.